"And John was clothed with camel's hair, and with a girdle of a skin about his loins; and he did eat locusts and wild honey" (Mark 1:6).

 At times we tend to think of John the Baptist as a wild man, one who would have been either an offense or a laughingstock to those he was trying to reach, but in reality quite the opposite was true.
 He was greatly respected and believed; some even wondered if he should have been worshiped as "that prophet" (i.e., the Messiah), or revered as Elijah (John 1:21).
 His "preaching the baptism of repentance for the remission of sins" (Luke 3:3) was so effective that not only the common people (Luke 3:10), but also the publicans (v.12), soldiers (v.14), priests, and Levites (John 1:19), as well as the Pharisees and the Sadducees (Matthew 3:7), came to hear his teaching.
 Many repented and were baptized.

-Far from lacking credibility, John’s style was what was expected of a prophet.
-Indeed, his ministry and message were in fulfillment of those of Elijah (Malachi 4:5), who himself “was an hairy man, and girt with a girdle of leather about his loins” (2 Kings 1:8).
+Far from lacking credibility, John's style was what was expected of a prophet.
+Indeed his ministry and message were in fulfillment of those of Elijah (Malachi 4:5) who himself "was an hairy man, and girt with a girdle of leather about his loins" (II Kings 1:8).
 Even false prophets mimicked this style (Zechariah 13:4) to gain credibility.